 Dallas weather: Road conditions across North Texas

-Temperatures across North Texas will fall below freezing on Tuesday and many of us will remain below the freezing point until Friday.
+Temperatures across North Texas are falling below freezing, and many of us will remain below the freezing point until Friday.

 TxDOT crews are in 24/7 operations to monitor overpasses, bridges and other road spots that could become icy due to the cold.